dilynfullerton/tr-A_dependence_plots/README.md

 #### Recommended:

-All of the above requirements and more are included in the Anaconda distribution.
+All of the above requirements are included in the Anaconda distribution.

 * [Anaconda](https://www.continuum.io/downloads)